 Headshots are a sub-category of portraits.
-Portraits can cover a very wide range of styles and purposes.
-A headshot is usually head and shoulders, plus some of the upper chest, and often used for profiles, PR, self-promotion, modeling, acting, business, and professional uses.
-Headshot backgrounds are often simpler or way out of focus, mainly to be less distracting, and give more emphasis to the subject.
+Portraits can cover a wide range of styles and purposes.
+A headshot is usually head and shoulders, plus some of waist up, and most commonly used for profiles, PR, self-promotion, modeling, social media, acting, business, and professional uses.
+Headshot backgrounds are often simpler or way out of focus, mainly to be less distracting and give more emphasis to the subject.

 Headshot prices vary widely, as do their quality. $19.95 at a local pharmacy, $50 & up from some photographers, as well as $150 to $400 range from others, depending on their structure, complexity, and what you get for it.
 A reputable photographer will publish his or her prices on their website for all to see.
 Shop not only for price, but also for professional ability and the results you’ll receive.
 See more: peterbillardphoto.com/prices

 Moderate retouching (as in Photoshop) is a good idea.
-Nearly everyone can benefit from a modest amount of prep.
+Nearly everyone can benefit from a modest amount of Photoshop prep.
 But excessive retouching may misrepresent the person.
-Think of retouching as makeup.
+Think of retouching as similar to makeup.
 Overdoing either one usually draws attention to itself and works against you.

 Yes, absolutely.
 Digital cameras shoot in color, but photographers can easily convert it into black and white.
 There’s no hard and fast rule a headshot must be one or the other.
 Think of it as a personal preference––your preference.
 Inquire and let your preference be known when you’re shopping around for a photographer.

 Yes, it probably is––if you get a capable photographer.
-Selfies, although hugely widespread, often show facial distortion (due to an excessive wide angle lens too close to the face) and poor lighting (such as overhead ceiling light fixtures).
+Selfies, although massively popular, often show facial distortion (due to an excessively wide angle lens too close to the face) and poor lighting (such as overhead ceiling light fixtures).
 Consider where your headshot/selfie will be used and who will see it.
 A casual selfie might be appropriate for personal social media, but not for a professional profile and bio.
 Choose accordingly.

 • find a good location or backdrop